saxmaries/exotic-options/01_products/asian.md

 # Asian Options

-Asian options are a class of **path-dependent exotic options** where the payoff is based on the **average price** of the underlying asset over a period, rather than its price at maturity.
+Asian options are a class of **path-dependent exotic options** where the payoff is derived from the **average price** of the underlying asset over a specified observation period, rather than a single spot price at maturity.

+Unlike European options, which are highly sensitive to terminal price levels, Asian options offer **smoothed exposure** over time.
+This structure is particularly useful for investors or issuers aiming to **reduce volatility risk**, **dampen manipulation risk**, or **engineer yield in a stable corridor**.

-They are widely used in **FX**, **commodities**, and **equities** to:
+They are frequently used in:
-- Smooth out price spikes
-- Reduce market manipulation risk
+- **Commodities**, where terminal spikes are common (e.g., energy, metals)
+- **FX-linked notes**, especially dual-currency or quanto notes
+- **Equity structured products** like range accruals or Phoenix autocalls with averaging features

+---

+## Structuring Motivation

-- Reduce volatility exposure
+- Reduce **spot price sensitivity** near maturity
+- Mitigate **"fixing risk"** in thin or illiquid markets
+- Offer more **stable exposure** for investment-linked insurance products
+- Enable **coupon-linked exotic notes** based on average performance

+From a **desk perspective**, Asian structures often form the **payoff layer** embedded in:
+- Accrual notes
+- Cliquet structures with averaging resets
+- Step-down coupons or defensive barrier autocalls

 ---